miftahDB/miftahdb/README.md

 - **Parameters**:
   - `key`: The key to delete.
 - **Returns**:
-  - The result of the operation, which includes a number indicating the number of rows affected by the operation or an error if the operation failed.
+  - The result of the operation, includes a number indicating the number of rows affected by the operation or an error if the operation failed.

 ```javascript
 const result = db.delete("user:1234");